by Moses Leos III

-A Wednesday morning car chase by the Buda Police Department seems to be tied to an investigation of a string of tire thefts in Buda neighborhoods.
+A Wednesday morning car chase by the Buda Police Department may be tied to an investigation involving a string of tire thefts in Buda neighborhoods.

-Buda Police Chief Bo Kidd said eight total tires were recovered from a white 2004 Honda Pilot that crashed at the 213-mile marker in Kyle.
+Buda Police Chief Bo Kidd said eight total tires were recovered from a white 2004 Honda Pilot that led authorities on a chase and crashed at the 213-mile marker in Kyle.

 The incident occurred at around 3:25 a.m.
 Wednesday in the 400 block of Middle Creek Drive in the Whispering Hollow subdivision.

-According to Kidd, a Buda Police officer on patrol observed a white Honda SUV driving away from the scene of a pickup truck that had all four wheels stolen and was left on blocks.
+According to Kidd, a Buda Police officer on patrol observed the Honda Pilot driving away from the scene of a pickup truck that had all four wheels stolen and was left on blocks.

 The officer then “whipped around” on the vehicle and began to pursue it.

-It led to 20-plus minute chase that started in the Whispering Hollow subdivision and ended on the IH-35 frontage road near mile marker 213 in Kyle.
-Two Buda Police vehicles chased the suspects, with a Hays County Sheriff’s Office deputy trailing behind.
+It led to 20 minute chase that started on Middle Creek Drive and ended on the IH-35 frontage road near mile marker 213 in Kyle.
+Two Buda Police vehicles chased the suspects, with a Hays County Sheriff’s Office deputy assisting.

 Law enforcement officials caught up with the suspects when they high centered while attempting to drive up an embankment to reach IH-35.

 The two suspects, both males, fled on foot after wrecking their vehicle.
 Kidd said, however, that law enforcement officials lost sight of the suspects.